RyanRiffle/yamldap/README.md

 An LDIF generator using YAML for configuration and Jinja2 for templating.

+## Features
+- Generate Add LDIF
+- Generate Modify LDIF
+  - Replace
+  - Add
+  - Delete
+  - Increment

+- Ability to make attributes secret or sensative to keep them out of shell history
+- Ability to set defaults, and use Jinja2 templates in them

 ## Getting Started

 First things first, create a schema file.
 Remember that the first required attribute (or may attribute if no required attributes exist) is considered the primary key.
 The requires block must at a **minimum** have all attributes that are required by the objectclasses specified, however may attributes can be specified as required e.g. loginShell.